cymcsg/UltimateRecyclerView/README.md

 ###Upcoming features:
 * More animations
-* Support different layout
-* Optimise UltimateViewAdapter
+* Add sticky header like instagram
 * ...